 Having a basic understanding of the nonprofit sector is an essential element of effective board service.
-This board bootcamp session provides a great introduction for new board members and nonprofit executives, and a refresher for current board members to better understand:
+This board bootcamp session provides a great introduction to the nonprofit sector for new board members and nonprofit executives, and a refresher for current board members.

-In addition, this session will provide a basic overview of the nonprofit sector in East Central Illinois, drawing on data insights from a recent report completed by students from Gies College of Business at the University of Illinois at Urbana Champaign.
+In addition, the session will provide an overview of the nonprofit sector in East Central Illinois, drawing on data insights from a recent report completed by students from Gies College of Business at the University of Illinois at Urbana Champaign.
 Highlights include:

 - The number of 501(c)(3) public charities in East Central Illinois at present and over time